justinsgithub/Oh-My-LazyVim/README.md

 > The last NeoVim config you'll never need.

-This is config built from the starter template for [LazyVim](https://github.com/LazyVim/LazyVim).
+This is a config built with [LazyVim](https://github.com/LazyVim/LazyVim).

 The goal of this project is to create as large and every battery you can think of included config as possible... while minimizing abstractions to keep full customizability / extensibility.